 Comprehensive genomic testing generates powerful results.
-Inspire your patients to work with their DNA, instead of against it, and achieve the happy and healthy lifestyle they deserve.
+Inspire your patients to work with their DNA, instead of against it, and achieve the healthy life they deserve.

 Using an advanced polygenic approach, our nutritional genomic and pharmacogenomic test panels are designed for clinical use to provide the foundation for personalized care for each patient—every time.

 Sample collection is quick and easy with a simple cheek swab.
 The DNA is then analyzed in a CLIA and CAP certified lab using our proprietary selection of genes that meet a strict set of criteria, and are clinically validated – an extra step required for testing designed for clinical use.

 Each evaluated gene SNP is thoroughly researched for its impact and must be actionable.
 We do not test genetic mutations or variants that do not meet these criteria.

 Safe and secure, the data is protected at every step.
 Each Ultimate Wellness sample is de-identified before the sample is processed in the lab.
 Pharmacogenomic samples are required to have patient and ordering physician information per CLIA regulations.
 Samples are destroyed after 90 days per CLIA regulations.
 We never share or sell data to third parties.